Resources & FAQs

-CSC occasionally hires short-term missionaries from countries outside of the Philippines for licensed nurse or teacher positions (this may be true for occupational therapist roles at some point as well).
+CSC occasionally hires short-term missionaries from countries outside of the Philippines for licensed nurse, teacher or administrative positions (this may be true for occupational therapist roles at some point as well).
 These positions are posted when they become available.
 However, you may contact our stateside office to indicate your desire to be contacted regarding one of these specific positions in the future.
 By and large, positions in Cebu are filled by residents of the Philippines.
 Unless a job is posted for these general and varied positions we request that you refrain from contacting us to indicate your interest in employment.

 No. In fact, the only role we play in adoption is in the Philippines on behalf of the children we serve.
 By design, we are not a resource to prospective adoptive families.
 The central authority for adoption is the Inter-Country Adoption Board of the Philippines.
 We work with them on behalf of the children in Cebu, and adoption agencies around the world work with them on behalf of families.